ten-protocol/go-ten/design/Events_design.md

 ### Event relevancy

-In Obscuro (inherited from Ethereum), end users can have multiple accounts.
+In Obscuro, as in Ethereum, end users can have multiple accounts.
 The account address is how accounts are referenced.

 *Note: Smart contracts also have accounts referenced by an address.
 Given an account address, we can query the "code" property